A recent story featured on ESPN’s “Outside the Lines” epitomizes the power of Encouraging Other Kids.

 - Talk with your family about another child who needs encouragement, and take your whole family to watch and cheer for him or her at a sports event, recital, performance, etc.

-- One great way to encourage other kids: spend a day at your child’s school through our WATCH D.O.G.S. program.
+- One great way to encourage other kids: spend a day at your child’s school through the WATCH D.O.G.S. program.
 Find out more.

 - Seek out older men in your life who can mentor you in some way or become a father figure in your life.

 - Make yourself available to any child in need.
 Look for opportunities to have a positive influence in their lives.